Lund & Strachan - Divorce Solutions for the Entire Family

 Setting Court-Ordered Therapy Appointments

 We need a copy of the Court Order and the names and contact numbers for the other parties involved, including attorneys.
 We need to know who has been ordered to be responsible for payment, if that is not included on any Court Order.
-In these cases, we require that a deposit of $1000 be sent in to hold appointment days.
+In these cases, we require that a deposit be sent in to hold appointment days.
 Once this amount is used, we will ask for another deposit.

 If this is therapy for children or a family, the doctor will speak with the mother and father initially, either together or separately, and then see the child/ren involved.

-Setting Special Master/Parenting Plan Coordinator Cases
+Setting Parenting Plan Coordinator Cases

 HomepageServicesStaffGetting Started